jmd-dk/concept/doc/command_line_options.rst

    ./concept -w 3:12:00:00    # 84 hours
    ./concept -w "2d + 7.5hr"  # 55 hours and 30 minutes

-If not set, the system/queue usually have some default wall time limit set.
+If not specified, the system typically sets some default wall time.